What is employee development?

 How do you create a robust employee development program?

 There are some overarching themes that will help guide you to developing your perfect employee development program:

 Integration vs bolt-on

-However modern or well-designed a learning program is, it still needs to be connected to the organization’s purpose and each person’s role.
+However modern or well-designed a learning program is, it still needs to be connected to the organization’s goals, purpose, and each person’s job description.
 This happens through conversations between managers and team members.

 Plans must be made based on those discussions and in the context of those supportive professional relationships.
 In development one-to-one meetings, employees and their managers should always be thinking about the bigger ‘why’ behind the courses they’re taking – how that’s building a strength and how it will support the individual’s long-term growth.

-For example, a Personal Development Plan template can be invaluable.
-But it need not be a blanket requirement for every employee, just as it shouldn’t be mandatory for every staff member to rotate between departments, especially if they’re passionate about their own specialism.
+For example, a Personal Development Plan template can be invaluable, but it should be open to amendment.
 These kinds of options and tools should be brought in off the back of the kind of personal interactions and conversations we’ve discussed, through open communication and discussion of needs and goals.

 A good sign that a development approach is integrated, rather than feeling bolted on, is clear and loud support in an organization and an appetite among staff to take advantage of it.
 Another positive check is that space and time are cleared for it, and it’s not just put on top of an employee’s daily workload.
 Some other requirements may need to be moved aside to make time for participating in learning and practically applying the skills.

 Sometimes we believe that we’re great at something and rate our skills highly, then we find out a bit more about all that goes into it and feel despair at the mountain of effort to learn it all.
 Eventually, we may take for granted some of the hard-won lessons and assume that they’re common experiences or knowledge.